StefanoSilv/crypto-rates-time-series/README.md

 ### Response
 The response is an object containing three keys:
-* currency: 'EUR' //The currency of referment (always Euro)
+* currency: 'EUR' //The base currency (always Euro)
-* date: 'YYYY-MM-DD' //The date to which the rates refered to
+* date: 'YYYY-MM-DD' //The date of the rates
-* rates: {} //The object with the rates
+* rates: {} //An object with the rates

 Example:
 ```